zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_apimgmt_arm_template/_index.md

   * _`dnsPrefix`_ - AKS unique DNS prefix
   * _`deployAppService`_  Boolean that sets whether or not to deploy App Service plan and a Web App.
 For this scenario, we leave it set to _**false**_.
   * _`deployFunction`_ - Boolean that sets whether or not to deploy App Service plan and an Azure Function application.
 For this scenario, we leave it set to _**false**_.
+    * _`deployLogicApp`_ - Boolean that sets whether or not to deploy App Service plan and an Azure Logic App.
+For this scenario, we leave it set to false.
   * _`deployAPIMgmt`_ - Boolean that sets whether or not to deploy a self-hosted Azure API Management gateway.
 For this scenario, we leave it set to _**true**_.
   * _`templateBaseUrl`_ - GitHub URL to the deployment template - filled in by default to point to [Microsoft/Azure Arc](https://github.com/microsoft/azure_arc) repository, but you can point this to your forked repo as well.
   * _`adminEmail`_ - an email address that will be used on the Azure API Management deployment to receive all system notifications.